Setting Up Mounts

 TNFS is a network file system protocol designed for 8-bit systems like the ZX Spectrum.
 It allows you to access files stored on a computer or server over the network with read/write capabilities.

-HTTPS filesystem allows you to mount HTTPS URLs as read-only filesystems, enabling access to files hosted on web servers without requiring a dedicated TNFS server.
+HTTP(s) filesystem allows you to mount HTTPS or HTTP URLs as read-only filesystems, enabling access to files hosted on web servers without requiring a dedicated TNFS server.
+Use HTTPS for public resources; plain HTTP is mainly useful for local testing.

 Mounting Filesystems